ArDoCo/SWATTR/reproduction/README.md

 You will need **maven with JDK 16** or **docker** if you want to execute the approach yourself.
 You also need **docker** to execute the evaluation.
 If you don't want to execute the approach(es) yourself, you can also look at the [automatically executed workflows for reproduction](https://github.com/ArDoCo/SWATTR/actions) the get the results produced by GitHub Actions.
+If you're on Windows and you need to convert every bash file in unix format.
+For this, you can use the command `dos2unix`.

 ## 1. Compile SWATTR
 You have multiple options to compile SWATTR